Bana Pele

 Sesame Workshop South Africa and The Department of Basic Education Partner to Drive Early Learning Awareness

-As we celebrate 25 years of helping children grow smarter, stronger, and kinder, we’re proud to announce a new partnership with the Department of Basic Education.
+As we celebrate 25 years of helping children grow smarter, stronger, and kinder, we’re proud to announce a renewed partnership with the Department of Basic Education.

 Together, we’re joining forces through the Bana Pele initiative aimed at raising awareness around registration, quality early learning, and stimulation.
 Minister of Basic Education, Ms. Siviwe Gwarube, will play an active role in the campaign, co-hosting key events including play-based community activations, registration clinics, and media engagements across TV and radio.